samuelmgaines/ranking-algorithm/README.md

 My view is that **the most important property of a ranking is consistency**—if competitor $A$ defeats competitor $B$, then $A$ should be ranked higher than $B$.

-This document introduces a ranking system that **prioritizes consistency above all else**, and then enhances it with tunable parameters that address realistic edge cases.
+This document introduces a deterministic ranking system that **prioritizes consistency above all else**, and then enhances it with tunable parameters that address realistic edge cases.

 ## Quick Start

 1.  **Prepare your data:** Place game results in `data/games.json` following the [Input File Format](#input-file-format-game-results).
-2.  **Optional filtering:** Create `data/filter.json` with competitors to include in the final ranking.
+2.  **Competitor Filtering:** Create `data/filter.json` with competitors to include in the final ranking (optional).
 3.  **Configure parameters:** Set environment variables in `.env` (optional).
 4.  **Run the solver:** Execute `python rank.py` and response to console prompts.
 5.  **View results:** Find the ranking in `rankings/output.json` or specified output file.